Madhu-sekhar/End-to-End-Ecommerce-Big-Data-Engineering-Project-on-Azure-/README.md

 ---

-## 📌Next Steps
+## 📌 Next Steps

-• Connect pipelines to Power BI for dashboards and reports
+- Connect pipelines to Power BI for dashboards and reports
-• Automate pipelines using triggers in Azure Data Factory
+- Automate pipelines using triggers in Azure Data Factory
-• Implement basic CI/CD for pipeline deployment
+- Implement basic CI/CD for pipeline deployment

 ---